Fakorede/designhub_api/README.md

 ## Built With

 -   Laravel - The PHP framework for building the API endpoints needed for the application.
--   Vue - The Intuitive Vue Framework for building the interactive interfaces.
+-   Nuxt - The Intuitive Vue Framework for building the interactive interfaces.